-Shrimp also contains a high level of Omega 3 fatty acids, which is great for your heart health.
+Shrimp also contains a high level of Omega 3 fatty acids, which is excellent for your heart health.
 They are also rich in protein, iodine, and calcium.
 Meaning, this dish is nutritional.

 Troubleshooting when cooking Shrimp Salad

 Encountering troubles and inconveniences when cooking in the kitchen is sometimes unavoidable.
-It can sometimes be frustrating but remember always to keep your cool and think of how your recipes can still be salvaged.
+It can sometimes be frustrating but remember always to keep your cool and think of how you can still salvage your recipes.

 - If it turns out that the shrimp is overcooked, and you can find that out by checking if the shrimp is rubbery.
 The first thing that you can do is to refrigerate the whole batch of salad overnight.
 The mayonnaise will help in tenderizing the dish and make it softer to the bite.

-- If the dressing is too thick and creamy, this can be remedied by mixing in a tablespoon of lemon or lime juice.
-The citric acid will break down the mayonnaise’s fat content or whatever dairy product you may have used.
+- If the dressing is too thick and creamy, you can remedy this by mixing in a tablespoon of lemon or lime juice.
+The citric acid will break down the mayonnaise's fat content or whatever dairy product you may have used.

 - Adding a few croutons into the salad mix will help absorb the excess liquid off the salad dressing.

 Kitchen mishaps rarely occur if the proper kitchen measures and preparation have been taken before cooking.
 This can also help in making our cooking time an enjoyable and efficient one.